Nikita Kucherov: Rise to stardom, Hart Trophy, back-to-back Stanley Cups (2015–2022)

 On 10 July 2018, Kucherov signed an eight-year, $76 million contract extension with the Lightning.
-On 18 October, Kucherov recorded his 190th career NHL assist in a 3–1 Lightning victory over the visiting Detroit Red Wings.
+On 15 November, Kucherov recorded his 200th assist on a goal scored by Brayden Point in a 4–3 win over the Pittsburgh Penguins.
 In December 2018, Kucherov set the franchise record for most assists (21) and points (30) in a single calendar month.
 On 2 January 2019, Kucherov was named to the 2019 National Hockey League All-Star Game.
 This was Kucherov's third consecutive selection to the All-Star Game.
-On 18 February, Kucherov recorded a 5-point night in a 5–1 Lightning win over the Columbus Blue Jackets at Nationwide Arena.
-Three of his five points came as assists, which gave Kucherov the Lightning single season record for assists (70), breaking the mark of 68, by Brad Richards and Martin St. Louis.
+On 18 February, Kucherov recorded a five-point night in a 5–1 Lightning win over the Columbus Blue Jackets at Nationwide Arena.
+Three of his five points came as assists, which gave Kucherov the Lightning single-season record for assists (70), breaking the mark of 68, by Brad Richards and Martin St. Louis.
 On 9 March, Kucherov set the Lightning single season record for points in a season with his 109th point.
 The point came in a 3–2 Lightning win over the Detroit Red Wings at Amalie Arena.
-On 20 March, Kucherov recorded two power-play goals to give him the most power-play points by a Lightning player in a single season (47).
-Kucherov scored his 40th goal of the season on 5 April 2019 and recorded his 126th point, setting the record for most points in an NHL season during the salary cap era (since 2005), a record previously held by Joe Thornton.
-At the conclusion of the regular season, Kucherov had amassed 128 points (41 goals and 87 assists), surpassing Alexander Mogilny for most points in a season by a Russian-born player.
-Kucherov's 87 assists also tied Jaromir Jagr for the most assists in a single NHL season by a wing.
+On 14 March, Kucherov recorded his 80th assist of the season on a Brayden Point goal in a 5–4 win over the Detroit Red Wings, becoming the first player since Henrik Sedin in 2009–10 to hit the mark.
+On 20 March, Kucherov recorded two power-play goals against Washington Capitals goaltender Braden Holtby to give him the most power-play points by a Lightning player in a single season (47).
+Kucherov scored his 40th goal of the season for his 126th point on Toronto Maple Leafs goaltender Frederik Andersen on 5 April, setting the record for most points in an NHL season during the salary cap era (since 2005–06), a record previously held by Joe Thornton, who recorded 96 assists in 2005–06 and 92 in 2006–07, respectively.
+After the 2018–19 season, the Lightning won the Presidents' Trophy as the regular season champions and Kucherov had amassed 128 points (41 goals and 87 assists) in all 82 games played, surpassing Alexander Mogilny for most points in a season by a Russian-born player.
+Kucherov's 87 assists also tied Jaromír Jágr for the most assists in a single NHL season by a wing.
 Having amassed the most points for the regular season Kucherov was awarded the Art Ross Trophy.
-On 12 April, following the Lightning's game one loss in the first round of the playoffs against the Columbus Blue Jackets, Kucherov was suspended one game for boarding Markus Nutivaara during the team's game two loss.
-On 19 June, Kucherov was awarded the Hart Memorial Trophy, voted by hockey writers and the Ted Lindsay Award, voted by the players, as the most valuable player at the 2019 NHL Awards.
+On 12 April, following the Lightning's game one loss in the first round of the 2019 playoffs against the Columbus Blue Jackets, Kucherov was suspended one game for boarding Markus Nutivaara during the team's game two loss.
+After missing game three due to the suspension, Kucherov returned to the Lightning lineup for game four where the Blue Jackets defeated the Lightning 7–3 to complete the four-game sweep.
+On 19 June, Kucherov was awarded the Hart Memorial Trophy, voted by hockey writers and the Ted Lindsay Award, voted by the players, as the most valuable player at the 2019 NHL awards for 2018–19.